|The Frankfurt-Tipp rating:|

 |Production country:||USA 2018|

 |Running time:||Approx. 132 min|

-From 2001 to 2009 George W. Bush (Sam Rockwell) was considered the most powerful man in the world.
-But in his shadow was a man who had expanded his power in Washington for decades and who is regarded as the real puller of this presidency: Dick Cheney (Christian Bale).
-But how did the man who under Gerald Ford was the White House's youngest chief of staff and under Bush's senior defense minister become such a powerful insider in Washington?
-And what roles did his wife Lynne (Amy Adams) and his former mentor Donald Rumsfeld (Steve Carell) play in this?
+From 2001 to 2009, George W. Bush (Sam Rockwell) was considered the most powerful man in the world.
+But operating in his shadow was a man who had spent decades building his power in Washington and who is considered the real string-puller of this presidency: Dick Cheney (Christian Bale).
+But how did the man who was the youngest White House Chief of Staff under Gerald Ford and Secretary of Defense under Bush Senior become such a powerful Washington insider?
+And what role did his wife Lynne (Amy Adams) and his one-time mentor Donald Rumsfeld (Steve Carell) play in the process?

-The unrecognizable Christian Bale leaves a lasting impression not only because of the first-class work of the make-up artists.
-Also his game can convince all along the line.
-The same applies to Amy Adams and Steve Carell.
-Oscar-winner Sam Rockwell is well cast as George W. Bush, but his portrayal resembles too much the usual Bush parodies, that there is no real own note to be recognized.
+The unrecognizable Christian Bale leaves a lasting impression, not only because of the first-class work of the make-up artists.
+His acting is also convincing all along the line.
+The same goes for Amy Adams and Steve Carell.
+Oscar winner Sam Rockwell is well cast as George W. Bush, but his performance is too similar to the usual Bush parodies that there is no real own note to recognize.

 If you like biting political satires that entertain, but also strain the intellect, you should not miss Vice - The Second Man.
 Not a stroke of genius, but very good, great acting and cleverly staged entertainment cinema.
 Absolutely worth seeing!